 - 1/4 cup spicy bloody mary mix (I used Boneyard's Bloody Blend)

 These babies are sharp.
-I do not recommend letting kids use them for that reason.
+I do not recommend letting small kids use them for that reason.
 For me, using them to make my pulled chicken sandwiches was wonderful.
 The ease of shredding meat and the fact I didn’t have to put a ton of strength into it made this an effortless process.
 Having arthritis in my hands can make chopping, shredding and slicing a bit painful so the meat claws were a great way to do this without a lot of aches.

 Click the graphic below to purchase a set for yourself.
 I highly recommend these for your kitchen.